-You’ve identified your audience, researched keywords and written great ad copy — but are your PPC ads really reaching your audience?
+You’ve identified your audience, researched keywords and written great ad copy — but are your Google Ads really reaching your audience?
 As advertising space takes up a larger and larger chunk of online real estate, software such as AdBlock and AdBlock Plus, which are designed to block display and search ads from displaying in browsers, is becoming increasingly popular among consumers.

-Why Ad Blocking is Bad for PPC Campaigns
+Why Ad Blocking is Bad for Google Ads Campaigns

-The negative impact of ad blocking software on PPC campaigns is self-evident: if people aren’t seeing your ads, your ads can’t bring you any business.
-Ad blocking software renders PPC campaigns ineffective because browsers never see you ads.
+The negative impact of ad blocking software on Google Ads campaigns is self-evident: if people aren’t seeing your ads, your ads can’t bring you any business.
+Ad blocking software renders Google Ads campaigns ineffective because browsers never see you ads.

 Fortunately for advertisers, there is a bright side; since ad blocking software prevents the ads from ever being downloaded at all, rather than simply hiding them, advertisers generally do not pay for impressions.
 Additionally, as of late 2014 only about 5% of all Internet users were using ad blocking software on a regular basis.
-While this number has continued to grow, the majority of people still see PPC ads regularly.
-While the popularity of ad blocking should be a serious concern for advertisers, PPC advertising is still a viable and effective way to reach most consumers.
+While this number has continued to grow, the majority of people still see Google Ads regularly.
+While the popularity of ad blocking should be a serious concern for advertisers, Google Ads advertising is still a viable and effective way to reach most consumers.

 Low-Quality Ad Practices: The Root of the Problem